-We are a family run wildlife and dinosaur park surrounded by natural beauty with a genuine passion for encouraging respect for animals and the natural world.
+We are a family run wildlife & dinosaur park surrounded by natural beauty with a genuine passion for encouraging respect for animals and the natural world.

-As well as gift shops, eateries, pubs, ice cream parlours and fish and chip shops in the village, if you are interested in finding out more about the history of the area make sure you visit the Combe Museum and Information point which is open 7 days a week in the summer season.
+As well as gift shops, eateries, pubs, ice cream parlours and fish & chip shops in the village, if you are interested in finding out more about the history of the area make sure you visit the Combe Museum & Information point which is open 7 days a week in the summer season.

 Combe Martin used to be a famous for silver mining and the first documented evidence of a Royal Mine here was in 1292.
 A large part of the war expenses of Edward the Third and Henry the Fifth were paid for by the sale of silver mined in Combe Martin.
 Later it was reputed that smugglers used the underground tunnels that lead all the way from the park to the silver mine shafts on the beach.